-When one of my customers asked to pay for a product in cryptocurrency this was a good chance for me to get some experience.
-But then I got distracted, and just left it sitting there through what appeared to be the flatlining of the whole sector in 2019.
+When one of my customers asked to pay for a product in cryptocurrency, I saw it as a chance to get some experience.
+Then I got distracted, and just left it sitting there through what appeared to be the flatlining of the whole sector in 2019.
 Recently I followed one of the hosts of my favorite podcast Longform to his other podcast, CoinTalk, and learned that the sector has recovered in fascinating ways.

-The industry as a whole worked to get more people comfortable with the infrastructure of operating there, particularly the meaning and use of cryptocurrency wallets.
+The industry as a whole worked to get more people comfortable with the infrastructure, particularly the meaning and use of cryptocurrency wallets (bank accounts).
 While wallets could usually handle a few different coins, they couldn’t handle all of them, so one might need various wallets.
 There were also exchanges, where you could dock your wallet to exchange from “fiat” (non digital currencies like $ and €) to cryptocurrencies and between currencies.
 This was all a bit awkward and frustrating.
 Creating a wallet and putting some coins into it and then watching their value go up and down like a stock was the basic thing you could do.

 In 2019, Bitcoin’s value dropped below €5000, and Etherium’s promised “projects” hadn’t emerged.
 There was so little to talk about that the CoinTalk podcast went off the air.